 Portuguese people, as good Latin stock, are very passionate and the government machine managed to galvanise the masses to confront the "just war" we were facing in the colonies.
 Soon after Angola the war started in two other fronts, Guinea and Mozambique.
 In India the Indian army invaded and took over Goa, Damão e Diu.
 Songs like Angola é Nossa (Angola is Ours) played in every official function, side by side with the national anthem.
 Someone started a fund raising operation to buy an aircraft carrier to re-take the Indian colonies (?!).

 At that time my father worked for the Caminhos de Ferro de Benguela (Benguela Railways) and almost all our family lived in the center of the country and therefore we were not directly affected by the war.
 The war was something distant that one read in the newspapers and heard on the radio.
-The real situation with the war was not known by the ordinary person on the streets.
+The real situation with the war was not known to the ordinary person on the streets.
 The news were carefully filtered and the PIDE (political police) worked well in the background to squash any subversive movements.
 I grew up under Salazar, the dictator that ruled Portugal for 45 years.
 Salazar took control of Portugal between the two World Wars, when the economy was in chaos.
 The initial policies and the strict discipline imposed by the Salazar regimen worked wonders in Portugal.

 Salazar policy was simple and very clear : "leave the politics to me".
 The people should play football and sing Fado.
 If you stayed clear of politics you had nothing to fear from the PIDE otherwise they did not muck around.
 Being a communist or being seen as one was very dangerous in those days and like me, the majority of the my generation grew up not even wasting our time thinking about politics.
 The world was "black and white" for us; there were no shades of gray.
 We paid dearly our naivety when after the revolution our generation had to make political decisions that affected the country for ever and were not prepared.